-The Center’s founding director is Marc Diamond, M.D., Professor of Neurology and Neurotherapeutics.
+Because of the broad array of scientific talent, we focus on interdisciplinary collaboration among the investigators to bring exciting new approaches to the study of neurodegenerative disease.
+CAND scientists also work closely with clinician-investigators at UT Southwestern and beyond to study human samples, and to bring new methods to the clinic for more accurate diagnosis.
+Marc Diamond, M.D. founded and directs the CAND.
 He trained as a neurologist, and spent over 15 years caring for patients with neurodegenerative diseases.
-He has devoted his career to the basic biology of neurodegenerative diseases, especially tauopathies, which are a group of disorders characterized by accumulation of the microtubule associated protein tau, in ordered assemblies.
+He has devoted his research career to the basic mechanisms of neurodegenerative diseases, especially tauopathies.
+These disorders are caused by accumulation in ordered assemblies (also termed amyloids) of the microtubule associated protein tau.
 Additional self-assembling proteins are responsible for other diseases such as Parkinson’s and amyotrophic lateral sclerosis, and are also the focus of intense study in the CAND.